NOC-OI/sql-ecology-lesson/episodes/00-sql-introduction.md

 we used Excel and OpenRefine to go from messy, human created data to cleaned, computer-readable data.
-Now we're going to move to the next piece of the data workflow, using the computer to read in our data, and then use it for analysis and visualization.
+Now we're going to move to the next piece of the data workflow, using the computer to read in our data, and then use it for analysis and visualisation.

 ### What is SQL?